maverick001/ObjDetect/README.md

 ## Features

 *   Detect objects in static images using a pre-trained TensorFlow Lite model (`model.tflite`).
-*   Select sample images provided within the app.
+*   Select sample images within the app for a test.
 *   Capture new photos using the device's camera via an Intent.
-*   Display detected objects with bounding boxes and labels (e.g., "bowl, 54%").
+*   Display detected objects with bounding boxes and a confidence score.
-*   Simple, light-themed user interface with custom background and button styling.

 ## Screenshots